rhoconlinux/show-your-desktop/README.md

 How to install it
 =================

-Just  open a terminal and run this line. **IT IS ONE LINE**, so copy and paste carfully.
-You will be asked for sudo permissions to copy the downloaded files in /usr/bin/ and for install the dependencies.
+Just open a terminal and run this command.
+You will be asked for sudo permissions to install the dependencies and to copy the downloaded files in /usr/bin/.

 **Ninja-Install** (Copy and paste in a terminal):